 Acceleration of Rent Clause

-A Rent Acceleration Clause is a contractual provision that allows a landlord to demand immediate payment of the remaining unpaid rent for the entire lease term upon the tenant's default or breach of specific lease conditions.
+An Acceleration Clause is a contractual provision that allows a lender or creditor to demand full and immediate repayment of the remaining balance on a loan or debt obligation upon the occurrence of specified events or conditions.
+A Rent Acceleration Clause is typically found in commercial leases.
+It allows a landlord to demand immediate payment of the remaining unpaid rent for the entire lease term upon the tenant's default or breach of specific lease conditions.

 Key elements of a well-drafted Rent Acceleration Clause: